hakanozbay/hakanozbay.github.io/_posts/2017-03-07-estimation.md

 #### How can all these categories be combined to determine the delay time? ####

-I have devised formulas for this, which
+I have devised formulas for this.

+The table below clarifies the components of the formulas:

 | Abbreviation | Definition |
 |:------------:|:----------:|